In this Article

 - Trust Your Doctor

-Listen carefully to your doctor, as he will be able to guide you the best through your problem.
+Listen carefully to your doctor, as she will be able to guide you the best through your pregnancy journey.
 If necessary, note down the instructions and tips given by him so you don’t miss out on important things.

 Can You Prevent Watery Discharge?